-- Welfare – responding to emergencies in the buildings and checking-up on students, who have either been involved in previous incidents or have had Bournemouth University, flatmates, or family contact us on their behalf.
+- Welfare – responding to emergencies in our buildings, and checking-up on students, who have either been involved in previous incidents or have had Bournemouth University, flatmates, or family members contact us on their behalf.

-- Lone-working – manning one of our three buildings (ranging from 400 beds to 100 beds) alone, responding to any correspondence while being a first point-of-call in the case of emergencies, ranging from fire-alarms to paramedics or flatmates acting on extreme welfare cases.
+- Lone-working – manning one of our three buildings (ranging from 400 beds to 100 beds) alone, responding to any correspondence while being the first point-of-call in an emergency, ranging from fire-alarms to paramedics to flatmates declaring extreme welfare cases.

-- Debt-chasing and inspections – chasing late or problematic rent payments and inspecting our residents’ rooms and flats throughout the year, ensuring they are not damaging the building or putting their own hygiene, health, and/or safety at risk.
+- Debt-chasing and inspections – chasing late or problematic rent payments and inspecting our residents’ rooms/flats throughout the year, ensuring they are not damaging the building or putting their own hygiene, health, and/or safety at risk.

-As well as the above tasks, my most recent manager issued the team individual responsibilities of our choosing – of which I asked to be the team member to take the lead on any correspondence possible, creating flyers/posters and creating email templates, working within our company-wide marketing guidelines (ranging from colour palettes to a preferred use of language/structure) while doing so.
+As well as the above tasks, my most recent manager issued the team individual responsibilities of our choosing.
+I asked to take the lead on any correspondence possible, creating flyers/posters and writing email templates – all while working within our company-wide marketing guidelines, ranging from colour palettes to a preferred use of language/structure.

 Anglian Home Improvements – Marketing (2017)

-Between my time at the above Creative Writing degree and Campus Living Villages, and the below HP Music, I worked in door-to-door marketing, trying to create ‘leads’ – meetings that would take place between the potential client and sales team.
-This job role proved a test of endurance, both physically and mentally, as we worked long hours through all weathers, having to remain positive and enthusiastic – all while having to shoulder a lot of natural rejection, whether it be no answer at the door or a ‘no’ from the person behind it.
+Before enrolling on the Creative Writing degree and working at Campus Living Villages, I worked in door-to-door marketing, creating ‘leads’ – meetings that would take place between the potential client and sales team.
+This job role proved a test of endurance, both physically and mentally, working long hours in all weathers, having to remain positive and enthusiastic – all while having to shoulder plenty of rejection (something that was to be expected due to the line of work that it was).

 HP Music – Studio/Business Assistant (2016 – 2017)

-I worked as an apprentice/fist-hand assistant for the owner of the artist development business and recording studio: HP Music.
-Though I was initially brought into assist as an apprentice recording-engineer, my self-taught Adobe Photoshop and design skills, as well as my knowledge and love of words (thus correspondence and, what I didn’t realise was, copywriting) had me become more of an in-house designer and copywriter.
-I designed WordPress websites using X Theme’s Cornerstone and wrote the copy for them, music artists’ album and social media artwork on Adobe Photoshop, and continuously edited and/or wrote the copy for the business’ correspondence, website, and marketing.
+I worked as an apprentice/fist-hand assistant for the owner of the artist development business and recording I worked as an apprentice/fist-hand assistant for the owner of the artist development business and recording studio: HP Music.
+Though I was initially brought into assist as an apprentice recording engineer, my self-taught Adobe Photoshop and design skills, as well as my knowledge and love of words (thus correspondence and, what I didn’t realise was, copywriting) had me become more of an in-house designer and copywriter.
+I designed WordPress websites using X Theme’s Cornerstone (writing the copy for them too), music artists’ album and social media artwork on Adobe Photoshop, and I continuously edited and/or wrote the copy for the business’ correspondence, website, and marketing.